Storytime: Space Jam Extra Talks About Michael Jordan Trash Talking & Telling Him To “Get The F*@# Off The Court”

 Yeah, so Jordan … I had to guard Reggie Miller and Michael Jordan in back-to-back games.
 It was so bad.
 I was friends with Chris Mills and Tracy Murray — we had been to some camps together.
 One play, I got switched onto Jordan, because Chris was like, “Keith, you take him.”
 Jordan hit a 35-footer on me.
 I mean, it was ridiculous: leg out, tongue out, all that stuff … hit a 35-footer on me and goes, “GET THE FUCK OFF THE COURT.”

-Although Space Jam is loved by many hoop fans and rumors of a sequel with LeBron keep popping up, Michael Jordan actually hated making the movie.
-Thankfully it only took up 8 weeks of Summer and was a box office success.
-It's $230 million gross is almost 100 million more than any other film starring a basketball player and it made more on opening day than Kevin Durant's Thunderstruck made ($587k) during it's entire theatrical run.
+Although SPACE JAM is loved by many hoop fans and rumors of a sequel with LeBron keep popping up, did you know that Michael Jordan actually hated making the movie and turned down an offer to do a sequel in 1998?
+Thankfully, it only took up 8 weeks of his Summer and was a box office success.